Avinash Sable qualifies for 2024 Paris Olympics after finishing 6th in Diamond League | Sports-Games

 Avinash Sable qualifies for 2024 Paris Olympics after finishing 6th in Diamond League

-Ace 3000m steeplechaser Avinash Sable on Sunday qualified for the 2024 Paris Olympics after finishing sixth in the Silesia Diamond League meet here.
+Ace 3000m steeplechaser Avinash Sable on Sunday became the first Indian track athlete to qualify for the 2024 Paris Olympics after finishing sixth with his second career-best time in the Silesia Diamond League meet here.

 Sable has already qualified for the World Championships (August 19-27) in Budapest, Hungary.